arcus/presto-proxy/README.md

 **Multi-statement queries are not run in order.** This is side-effect of the fact that the client is doing the work of parsing the multi-statement queries (delimited by semicolons) and executing them in order (waiting for the result of the previous statement).
 Since each statement is fire-and-forget and therefore the result returns immediately, the next statement will be executed before the previous one actually finishes.

 See [feature ideas](#feature-ideas) that address the above caveats.

+### LDAP authentication

+LDAP authentication is supported natively by [Presto](https://docs.starburstdata.com/latest/security/ldap.html) however baking it into the proxy provides more flexibility on when it is required/enforced.

 ## Feature ideas